rbaumgar/otelcol-demo-app/OpenTelemetry.md

 *OLD* You can use OpenShift Monitoring for your own services in addition to monitoring the cluster.
 This way, you do not need to use an additional monitoring solution.
 This helps keep monitoring centralized.
 Additionally, you can extend the access to the metrics of your services beyond cluster administrators.
 This enables developers and arbitrary users to access these metrics.

-This is based on OpenShift 4.9.
+This document is based on OpenShift 4.9.
 See [Distributed tracing release notes](https://docs.openshift.com/container-platform/4.9/distr_tracing/distributed-tracing-release-notes.html).

 OpenShift distributed tracing platform Operator is based on Jaeger 1.28.

 OpenShift distributed tracing data collection Operator based on OpenTelemetry 0.33.
 (Technology Preview)

 ## OpenTelemetry and Jaeger Flow